LaunchGPT

 Conclusion — decide smaller, ship sooner

-How to evaluate SaaS tools without wasting time on demos comes down to clear requirements, time-boxed trials, and ruthless shortlists.
+How to evaluate SaaS tools without wasting time on demos comes down to clear requirements, time-boxed trials, ruthless shortlists, and operational follow-through on security, contracts, and adoption — not only picking a logo.
 Use Discover to cut research noise, Compare to finish the final two-horse race, and Build My Stack when the question is stack-level, not point-tool.

 Free to start — no signup for core discovery — scale on Pricing when you need more.